pantheon-systems/documentation/source/partials/drupal-9/prepare-local-environment.md

 1. Review our documentation on [Git](/git), [Composer](/composer), and [Terminus](/terminus), and have them installed and configured on your local computer.
 Pantheon requires Composer 2 at minimum.

    - Mac users can use [Homebrew](https://brew.sh/) to install Git, Composer, and PHP 7.4, along with their required dependencies.
-Restart the shell or terminal environment after this command:
+Restart the shell or terminal environment after entering the following command:

     ```bash{promptUser:user}
     brew install git composer php@7.4